Generalized Composition via Nerves: Models and Algebra: Raw material

-In this section, we will apply the concept of ``(\;)-singularity'' (in the sense of definition \ref{X,A-singular}, page \pageref{X,A-singular}) to the simplicial set $C^{x,F}$ where $C$ and $D$ are simplicial sets, $F:D \to C$ is a simplicial map, $k \geq 0$ and $x \in C_k$.
+In this section, we will apply the concept of ``singular'' (in the sense of definition \refpage{mu-singular}) to the simplicial set $C^{x,F}$ (definition \refpage{C^x,F}) where $C$ and $D$ are simplicial sets, $F:D \to C$ is a simplicial map, $k \geq 0$ and $x \in C_k$.
+This will give a broad generalization of the ``universal map from $x$ to $F$'' concept when $C$ and $D$ are small categories and $F$ is a functor.
+Special cases will resemble the ``universal map from $x$ to $F$'' idea. \MS

 Recall that a $j$-simplex in $C^{x,F}$ is a pair $(z,v) \in C^x_j \times D_j$ such that $x$ and $F_j(v)$ are complementary subfaces of $z$.
 The face and degeneracy operators are